 Finally, keeping product data organized is a huge perk of PIM.
+Product categorization maintains searchability – so you find what you need quickly.
 Sometimes all a business needs is a well-constructed system.
 This applies to any business, whether offline or online.
-Luckily, with e-commerce like Shopify, it’s easier with digital solutions like PIM software.
+With Shopify, it’s easier with digital solutions like PIM software.

 3. Upload Product Images in Bulk Effortlessly